 “Take only memories, leave only footprints.” – Chief Seattle

-I've lived all over Portland, but after planting roots in the Alberta Arts district a nearly a decade ago, I can't imagine living anywhere else.
+I've lived all over Portland, but once I landed in the Alberta Arts district that was it.
 Even in a city known for 'different', Alberta pushed the free- and forward-thinking envelope just a little bit further.